-We did a proof-of-concept for our algorithm by first evaluating its performance on a synthetic dataset of 15 randomly generated torus images.
+We did a proof-of-concept for our algorithm by evaluating its performance on a synthetic dataset of 15 randomly generated torus images.
 By utilizing a segmentation energy which includes statistical regularization using the PCA of the training data, we were able to segment a distorted torus image correctly.
-Additionally, this example shows the benefit of using skin surfaces as surface generation method for ball representations, which enables us to segment images of arbitrary topology (in contrast to for instance B-splines).
+Additionally, this example shows the benefit of using only a set of medial balls as object model in combination with skin surfaces as surface generation method, which enables us to segment images with complex geometry.